FoteinosMerg/deliverable/index.rst

 zk-SNARK (Zero-Knowledge Succinct Non-interactive ARgument of Knowledge) is a general purpose cryptographic scheme for generating and verifying zero-knowledge proofs in efficient and non-interactive fashion.
-Statement to be proven are claims of knowledge of a quantity *w* (called *withness*) satisfying *F(x, w)*, where *x* is a public quantity (called *instance*) and *F* is a public relation (called *predicate*).
+Statements to be proven are claims of knowledge of a quantity *w* (called *withness*) satisfying *F(x, w)*, where *x* is a public quantity (called *instance*) and *F* is a public relation (called *predicate*).
 More accurately, without revealing info about *w*,